-2. Each valve box should be permanently labeled to identify its contents.
-All valve boxes used with effluent water systems shall be designated for non-potable use by either label or by the industry standard color purple.
+- 1. Valve boxes are to be constructed to withstand traffic loads common to the area in which they are installed.
+They should be sized to allow manual operation of the enclosed valves without excavation. - 2.
+Each valve box should be permanently labeled to identify its contents.
+All valve boxes used with effluent water systems shall be designated for nonpotable use by either label or by the industry standard color purple.

-H. Low Voltage Wiring.
+H. Low voltage wiring.

-- 1. All low voltage wire which is directly buried must be listed and labeled by a nationally recognized testing lab for direct burial wire, and be UL listed for wet locations, in compliance with the Florida Building Code Chapter 27.
-All wire traveling under any hardscape or roadway must be installed within a listed and labeled pipe and sleeve. - 2.
-The size of the electrical control wire shall be in accordance with the valve manufacturer's specifications, based on the solenoid in-rush current and the circuit length, considering the number of solenoids operating, on the circuit.
-Minimum of # 14 AWG single strand control wire shall be used on all systems, except single lot individual residential systems. - 3.
-Connections are to be made using listed and labeled components specifically designed for direct burial.
-All splices shall be enclosed within a valve box, or a junction box listed and labeled for the intended use.
+- 1. All low voltage wire which is directly buried must be labeled for direct burial wire.
+Wire not labeled for direct burial must be installed in watertight conduits, and be UL listed TWN or THHN type wire as described in the NEC.
+All wire traveling under any hardscape or roadway must installed within a pipe and sleeve. - 2.
+The size of the electrical control wire shall be in accordance with the valve manufacturer's specifications, based on the solenoid in-rush amperage and the circuit length, considering the number of solenoids operating, on the circuit.
+Minimum of #14 AWG single strand control wire shall be used on all systems, except single lot individual residential systems. - 3.
+Connections are to be made using UL approved devices specifically designed for direct burial.
+All splices shall be enclosed within a valve box.

-I. Irrigation Controllers.
+I. Irrigation controllers.

-- 1. All irrigation controllers shall be listed by a nationally recognized testing lab, conform to the provisions of the Florida Building Code Chapter 27 (NFPA 70), and be properly grounded in accordance with manufacturer's recommendations.
-Equip solid state controls, with surge suppressors on the primary and secondary wiring, except single lot residential systems. - 2.
-The controller housing or enclosure shall be listed for the intended use, and shall protect the controller from the hazards of the environment in which it is installed.
-The rain switch shall be placed on a stationary structure minimum of 5-foot (1524 mm) "clearance", horizontally or vertically from other outdoor equipment, free and clear of any tree canopy or other overhead obstructions, and above the height of the sprinkler coverage.
+- 1. All irrigation controllers shall be UL listed, conform to the provisions of the National Electric Code (NEC), and be properly grounded in accordance with manufacturer's recommendations.
+Equip solid state controls with surge suppressors on the primary and secondary wiring, except single lot residential systems. - 2.
+The controller housing or enclosure shall protect the controller from the hazards of the environment in which it is installed. - 3.
+The rain switch shall be placed on a stationary structure minimum of 5-foot (1524 mm) clearance from other outdoor equipment, free and clear of any tree canopy or other overhead obstructions, and above the height of the sprinkler coverage.
+Soil moisture sensors and ET sensors shall be installed and monitored per manufacturer's guidelines per Florida Statutes, Section 373.62 requirements.

-J. Pumps and Wells.
+J. Pumps and wells.